elixir-europe/rdmkit/pages/national_resources/gr_resources.md

    - **FAIR principles**: Research data should be managed following international standards for metadata and licensing.
    - **Permanent Identifiers**: Research data must be assigned persistent digital identifiers (DOIs).
    - **Machine-readable metadata**: Research software must be documented using OpenAIRE Guidelines, codemeta.json, and {% tool "schema-org" %} attributes.
-   - **Open Data Licenses**: Researchers should use standardized open licenses, with a preference for CC-BY (Attribution Only).
+   - **Open Data Licenses**: Researchers should use standardised open licenses, with a preference for CC-BY (Attribution Only).
    - **Mandatory Data Management Plans (DMPs)**: All research projects must include a Data Management Plan (DMP).

 - Part of the **National Research Data Management Policy** has been embedded in the Greece’s **[Digital Transformation Strategy 2020-2025](https://digitalstrategy.gov.gr/vivlos_pdf)**.
-This strategy highlights Open Science as a key pillar for modernizing the country’s research landscape outlining its importance in fostering collaboration, transparency, and innovation in scientific research.
+This strategy highlights Open Science as a key pillar for modernising the country’s research landscape outlining its importance in fostering collaboration, transparency, and innovation in scientific research.
 The strategy aligns with European Open Science Cloud (EOSC) guidelines, ensuring interoperability with European research infrastructures and reinforcing Greece’s role in EOSC.

 ## Domain-specific infrastructures or resources
 The [Greek COVID-19 Portal](https://covid19dataportal.gr/) provides information, guidelines, tools and services to support researchers to utilise Greek and European infrastructures for data sharing.
 The portal is a national node of the European COVID-19 Data Portal.